Actively Recruiting

 • Body mass index (BMI) greater than 42.

-• Conditions impairing understanding or compliance with the study.
+• Conditions impairing understanding or compliance.

 • Allergy to fish skin or bovine collagen components.